In all the new-mom literature about how to prepare for breastfeeding, avoiding backaches never seems to get a mention.

 The nursing pillow FAQ

 How do I wash a nursing pillow?

 Typically, your nursing pillow will come with washing instructions for its slipcover.
-However, if you tossed the box or bag straight away after purchase and are scrambling for information on how to properly clean it, don’t fear!
-The manufacturer’s website will likely have the instructions you need.
+However, if you tossed the box or bag straight away after purchase and are scrambling for information on how to properly clean it, don’t worry, as the manufacturer’s website will have the instructions you need.

-If you’re not totally sure of your pillow’s make, material, or washing instructions, here are some general tips:
+If you aren’t sure of your pillow’s make, material, or washing instructions, here are some general tips:

-- Fully remove the pillow’s cover, and spot-treat it as necessary
+- Fully remove the pillow’s cover and spot-treat as necessary

 - Zip the cover all the way closed, protecting the zipper